 Glasgow Archers 252 Progression Award

-The GA 252 Progression Award is a recognition of an archer’s ability to score 252 points, or more, at a variety of distances, over three dozen arrows.
-It is an award scheme in use at many archery clubs in the UK and applies to all archers, irrespective of age, ability or bow type.
+The GA 252 Progression Award is a recognition of an archer’s ability to score a number of points (value required varies on your bow type) over three dozen arrows.
+As distance is increased it obviously gets harder thus the higher level awards are for the longer distances.
+This award scheme is in use at many archery clubs in the UK and applies to all archers, irrespective of age, ability or bow type.

-1. Six sighters to be followed immediately by three dozen scored arrows.
-Arrows to be shot at the appropriate distance for the archers ability, starting at 20yrds.
-A minimum score of 252 for recurve is required to qualify for the award and progress to the next distance.
-Max score = 324.
+1… Six sighters followed immediately by three dozen scored arrows.
+Arrows to be shot at the appropriate distance starting at 20yrds.
+For example, a minimum score of 252 for recurve is required to qualify for the award and progress to the next distance.
+See below for other bow types.

-2. For consistency, a score of 252 or more needs to be achieved twice to qualify for the 252 award and progress to the next distance.
+2… For consistency, the required score or more needs to be achieved twice to qualify for the 252 award and progress to the next distance.

-7. Additionally, a score from a consecutive three dozen arrows can also be submitted, if the three dozen was part of another recognized scored round.
+7… Additionally, a score from a consecutive three dozen arrows can also be submitted if the three dozen was part of another recognized scored round.
+So if you shoot a lights out 3 dozen @ 70m’s as part of a competition, feel free to submit this for consideration.
 Evidence of the score with the relevant three dozen arrows clearly identified must be submitted to a committee member.

 The score sheet is available for archers to download and print here.

 Glasgow Archers 252 Badges can be claimed on submission of two qualifying rounds (a fee applies)